Povungnituk River

 The Rivière de Puvirnituq (English: Puvirnituq River; formerly the Rivière de Povungnituk) is a river in Kativik, Nord-du-Québec, Quebec, Canada.
 The river flows 389 km from its source at an unnamed lake to Hudson Bay at the village of Puvirnituq.
 Its watershed encompasses 28500 km2.
 The name of the river comes from the Inuktitut "smells like rotten meat." (in syllabics: ᐳᕕᕐᓂᑐᖅ).

-The "Povungnituk River" crosses for 40.9 km from east to west the northern limit of the Pingualuit National Park which is characterized by the Pingualuit crater.
-This crater is located 16.7 km south of the "Puvirnituq River".
+The "Povungnituk River" crosses for 40.9 km (25½ miles) from east to west the northern limit of the Pingualuit National Park which is characterized by the Pingualuit crater.
+This crater is located 16.7 km (10½ miles) south of the "Puvirnituq River".

 The surface of the Puvirnituq River is generally frozen annually from October to June (sometimes until July).
 In the summer, a supply boat moves into the bay for about 4 km, to the village of Puvirnituq; barges are then used to connect the boat and the dock.
 Sometimes during the spring flood, ice jams form on the river.

 Sport fishing is popular at the foot of the first (about 4 km), second (about 7 km) and third (about 10 km) falls from the confluence of this river and Hudson Bay.